 Hexham was granted a market charter as early as October 1222.
-Now in 2019 it falls on our shoulders to do our best to ensure that it remains, long into the future, a thriving, attractive, historic market town, a town that residents will always be proud of.
+Now in 2020 it falls on our shoulders to do our best to ensure that it remains, long into the future, a thriving, attractive, historic market town, a town that residents will always be proud of.

 It has been vital for the Town Council, on behalf of the people of the town, to take advantage of the new local powers provided via the neighbourhood plan provisions of current national legislation.
+A very committed Steering Group, on behalf of the Town Council, has conducted extensive consultation, put the Plan together section by section and taken the Plan over many formal hurdles, from site, environmental and heritage impact assessments to its final assessment and approval by an independent examiner.